loganmhb/cliodb/README.md

 This is a project I'm working on while I'm at the Recurse Center.
 The idea is to implement a stripped-down version of a Datomic-style
-database: immutable facts, queried with Datalog, with separation of reads and writes.
+database: immutable facts, queried with Datalog, with scalable concurrent reads while writes are serialized through a transactor.

 # Running

 You will need a recent nightly version of Rust to compile the project.

-    cargo run
+    cargo build

-This starts a repl where you can add facts and query the database.
+To start a repl where you can add facts and query a SQLite-backed database, first run the transactor:

+    # The --create flag will initialize a new DB.
+    target/debug/logos-transactor --create --uri logos:sqlite:///path/to/sqlite/file.db

+Then, in a different terminal:

+    target/debug/logos-repl logos:sqlite:///path/to/sqlite/file.db

 Adding a fact looks like this:

      add (0 name "Logan")

-`(0 name "Logan")` is a fact in entity, attribute, value form.
+`(0 name "Logan")` is a fact in `entity, attribute, value` form.
 To see all the facts currently in the database, you can type `dump`.

+You can add a number of attributes about the same entity more concisely using this dictionary-style syntax:

+    {name "Logan" github:username "loganmhb" project "Logos"}

+In order to use an attribute in a fact, you must first register it in the database.
+You do this by adding an entity with the `db:ident`
+attribute:

+    {db:ident name}

+In the future, information about the attribute's type and cardinality will be required as well.

 Queries look like this: